Scientific programme

 • Sandeep Sharma (University of Colorado, USA)

-Quantum Monte Carlo for systematically improvable energies for large systems
+Auxiliary field quantum Monte Carlo as a systematically improvable method for large systems

 • Zhigang Shuai (Tsinghua University, Beijing, China)